- Other Apps

 “It did not sink in yet when I am in the Nippon Maru,” recounts John.
 “I cannot believe that I am in the program.
 It was surreal.”
 John Oliver Tablazon still cannot believe that he was in the luxurious Nippon Maru for the 42nd Ship for Southeast Asian & Japanese Youth Program (SSEAYP).
 He feels the separation anxiety whenever he remembers the experience.

 Twenty-eight young leaders from Luzon, Visayas, and Mindanao represented the Philippines as “Youth Ambassadors of Goodwill”.
 ‘Saligan’ is the name of their batch.
 It is “inspired by the value of trust grounded on united aspirations to showcase what it means to be a Filipino while building friendships and exchanging ideas with other nationalities.”
 The Japanese Government sponsored this program for 42 years.
 It is an annual diplomatic and cultural exchange program whose “goal is to promote friendship and mutual understanding among emerging youth leaders from the 10 participating Southeast Asian countries and Japan.”
-As John says, they have conducted activities such as institutional visits and home stays in participating countries, discussion groups, cultural presentations, and other goodwill exchanges which geared towards broadening international perspective.
-Alfredo Diaz, the renowned theater director and University-Iloilo Professor was their National Leader.
+As John says, they have conducted activities such as institutional visits and homestays in participating countries, discussion groups, cultural presentations, and other goodwill exchanges which geared towards broadening international perspective.
+Alfredo Diaz, the renowned theater director, and University-Iloilo Professor was their National Leader.

 “Being a SSEAYP delegate is not easy,” says John.
 He applied for SSEAYP in 2014.
-Unfortunately, he did not pass and felt discourage for it.
+Unfortunately, he did not pass and felt discouraged for it.
 When he reapplied for the 2015 SSEAYP, he finally got the slot and made him realize the importance of right timing.
 “It is timely.
 It is a blessing in disguise.
-Although I felt discourage before I eventually realize its essence.”
+Although I felt discouraged before I eventually realize its essence.”
 John is from General Santos City who represented Region XII along with Melissa Gabrielle Vargas from Koronadal City.

 Before their notable voyage, they had their Pre-Departure Trainings.
 John along with other participants had undergone series of trainings to prepare them for the program.
 “It is mentally and physically overwhelming,” says John.
 “But it is worth it.”